sensu/sensu-docs/content/sensu-go/6.5/operations/deploy-sensu/secure-sensu.md

 etcd-peer-client-cert-auth: "true"
 {{< /code >}}

-   Because etcd does not require authentication by default, you must set the `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` parameters to `true` to secure Sensu's embedded etcd datastore against unauthorized access.
+   Because etcd does not require authentication by default, you must set the `etcd-client-cert-auth` and `etcd-peer-client-cert-auth` configuration options to `true` to secure Sensu's embedded etcd datastore against unauthorized access.

 {{% notice note %}}
-**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#datastore-and-cluster-configuration) includes more information about each etcd store parameter.
+**NOTE**: The [Sensu backend reference](../../../observability-pipeline/observe-schedule/backend/#datastore-and-cluster-configuration) includes more information about each etcd store configuration option.
 {{% /notice %}}

 ## Secure the Sensu agent API, HTTP API, and web UI